MakeWebSmart/wp_mws_easyquote/README.md

 ## Little Customization
-Need little customization? donate me a cup of coffee (paypal: donate@azraf.me) and knock me with detail
+Need little customization?
+Please consider a little donation (paypal: donate@azraf.me) and knock me with detail

 ## Full customization
 Hire me to rewrite the plugin according to your requirements / wordpress website features.